pachyderm/pachyderm/examples/ml/housing-prices/README.md

   <img width="200" height="300" src="images/regression_pipeline.png">
 </p>

-The Pachyderm Pipeline will perform the following:
+The Pachyderm pipeline performs the following actions:

-1. Import the structured dataset (`.csv`) with pandas
+1. Imports the structured dataset (`.csv`) with `pandas`.
-2. Perform some light data analysis with scikit-learn
+2. Performs data analysis with `scikit-learn`.
-3. Train a regression model to predict housing prices
+3. Trains a regression model to predict housing prices.
-4. Generate a learning curve and performance metrics to estimate the quality of the model
+4. Generates a learning curve and performance metrics to estimate the quality of the model.

 Outline of this Example: